 Administrative Clerk / Receptionist

-Davie began his employment with the LMDC in 2011 as our Custodian!
+Davey began his employment with the LMDC in 2011 as our Custodian!
 He is not only our custodian, he’s our plumber, carpenter, a mover, just an all around handy man.
-Davie keeps our building clean, safe and functional.
+Davey keeps our building clean, safe and functional.
 He is always willing to lend staff and clients a helping hand in almost every task.
 His favourite holiday is April fool’s day, he’s well known as our office prankster.
-Davie likes to go fishing, spend time with family and friends, and play board games.
+Davey likes to go fishing, spend time with family and friends, and play board games.

 Career & Employment Counsellor